Reverse Osmosis 5 Stage with Permeate Pump | APRO5-PE|Ampac USA

 How do you install the permeate pump?

 The permeate pump can be installed into almost every existing under counter RO- system.
-The main thing is, that you install it horizontal with both outlet ports in the highest position so that any air purges out automatically.
+The main thing is, that you install it horizontally with both outlet ports in the highest position so that any air purges out automatically.

 How can I find out what is in my tap water?